Recreation - Frequently Asked Questions

 A: For information on any City of Chandler Recreation Division class, program, special event or rental options, you can call the main customer service number at 480-782-2727 or visit www.chandleraz.gov/breaktime.

 Q: What is Break Time?

 A: Break Time is a quarterly magazine published by the Chandler Community Services Department that outlines all of the classes, programs, activities and special events available to residents and non-residents of all ages.
 It is available at many City facilities and is distributed in January, April, July and October.
 It is mailed free of charge to residents who sign up to receive the magazine.
 You can subscribe to receive it at www.chandleraz.gov/breaktime.

 Q: Is there a monthly newsletter?

 A: Yes, there is a monthly Chandler Recreation newsletter that is emailed at the end of each month that highlights all of the programs and events for the next month.
-There is also a quarterly special events newsletter.
-You can sign up for both newsletters at this link: www.chandleraz.gov/listserv.html.
+Sign up for the newsletter here: www.chandleraz.gov/listserv.html.